United Kingdom by-election records: Great Britain

-Labour joined the Liberal Democrats and the Greens in not contesting the 2022 Southend West by-election, out of respect following the murder of the previous MP, Sir David Amess.
+Labour joined the Liberal Democrats, the Greens, and Reform UK in not contesting the 2022 Southend West by-election, out of respect following the murder of the previous MP, Sir David Amess.

 The Conservatives declined to run a candidate in the 2016 Richmond Park by-election, instead backing Conservative incumbent Zac Goldsmith, who was designated as an Independent.

 The Conservatives, Liberal Democrats, UKIP, and Green Party declined to run candidates in the 2016 Batley and Spen by-election, due to the circumstances regarding the murder of the previous MP, Jo Cox.

 Neither the Liberal Democrat nor the Labour Party stood candidates in the 2008 Haltemprice and Howden by-election.
 The by-election was a single-issue election in regards to government security policy, in which the Liberal Democrats supported the Conservative candidate.

 The Conservative Party did not run a candidate in the 1963 Bristol South East by-election, the 1957 Carmarthen by-election, the 1948 Paisley by-election or the 1946 Ogmore by-election.

 The Labour Party did not run in the 1945 City of London by-election, the 1945 Kensington South by-election or the 1946 Combined English Universities by-election.

 Prior to 2008, the last by-election without an official Liberal Democrat, Liberal or SDP candidate had been the 1994 Newham North East by-election; the Lib Dems nominated a candidate, but he joined the Labour Party before the election.
 No official Liberal candidate was nominated for the 1980 Glasgow Central by-election, whilst no Liberal stood in either the 1973 Westhoughton by-election or the 1973 West Bromwich by-election, both held on 24 May 1973.

 The last Scottish by-elections without official Scottish National Party candidates were the 1965 Roxburgh, Selkirk and Peebles by-election and the 1964 Rutherglen by-election.

 Plaid Cymru did not stand a candidate for the 2019 Brecon and Radnorshire by-election, choosing instead to endorse the Liberal Democrat candidate in a "Stop Brexit" alliance.
 Prior to that, the last Welsh by-elections without official Welsh Nationalist candidates were the 1950 Abertillery by-election, the 1946 Pontypool by-election and the 1945 Monmouth by-election.